Markovian Noise Modelling and Parameter Extraction Framework for Quantum Devices: Demonstration Procedure

-Once the backend was selected the circuits could be constructed.
-The circuits introduced in the last section needed to be modified slightly to obtain useful data.
-Due to the nature of quantum measurement, the state distribution could not be continuously measured, otherwise the Quantum Zeno Effect \cite{Misra1977} would alter the data completely by not allowing the system to undergo the desired decay.
-This means that running the circuits as presented, \eqref{circ:2q_t1_00} for example, would return only one time-slice of the data and the bit-string probability distribution at that snapshot in time.
-To avoid this, a series of circuits needed to be constructed and run with the delay time being varied to allow for each time step to be a new point in the dataset.
-For this experiment, the delay time was varied through a period of $0\,\si{\second}$ to $296\,\si{\micro\second}$ in steps of $4\,\si{\micro\second}$ for a total of 75 quantum circuits corresponding to as many data points.
+Once the backend was selected, the circuits could be constructed.
+The circuits introduced in the last section needed to be slightly modified to obtain useful data.
+Due to the nature of quantum measurement, the state distribution could not be continuously measured; otherwise, the quantum Zeno effect \cite{Misra1977} would alter the data by not allowing the system to undergo the desired decay.
+This means that running the circuits as presented, \Cref{fig:basic_circuits} for example, would return only one time-slice of the data and the bit-string probability distribution at that snapshot in time.
+To avoid this, a series of circuits needed to be constructed and run with the delay time being varied to allow each time step to be a new point in the dataset.

-In the execution of these experiments, there are unavoidable errors in the process which detract from the fidelity of the desired experimental results.
-These errors are primarily SPAM errors of readout and gate execution, which are not important in the present investigation but plague the data nonetheless.
-These errors must be accounted for to obtain meaningful data.
-The gate errors are avoided by using time-scales small enough for the gate execution times to be insignificant, and the actual errors are combated by statistical rigour.
-As mentioned in previous sections, the probabilistic nature of quantum system demands that experiments and measurements be made multiple times to create an ensemble with a reliable probability distribution from which average values can be extracted.
-In this experiment each experiment was run for $8\,192$ iterations, or ``shots" in Qiskit, which ensures that the variance between experiments is suppressed enough to avoid the influence of gate errors.
+In the execution of these procedures, there are unavoidable errors in the process which detract from the fidelity of the desired hardware results.
+These errors are primarily SPAM errors\cite{Chen2019,Gambetta2012} in readout and gate execution, which are not important in the present investigation, but plague the data nonetheless.
+These errors must be taken into account to obtain meaningful data.
+The gate errors are avoided by being on time-scales small enough for the gate execution times to be insignificant compared to the circuit execution time.
+As mentioned in previous sections, the probabilistic nature of quantum systems demands that experiments and measurements be made multiple times to create an ensemble with a reliable probability distribution from which average values can be extracted.
+In this demonstration, each procedure was run for $8\,192$ iterations, or "shots" in Qiskit, which ensures that the variance between iterations is suppressed enough to avoid the influence of gate errors.